Planorbis

-Planorbis is a genus of air-breathing freshwater snails, aquatic pulmonate gastropod mollusks in the family Planorbidae, the ram's horn snails, or planorbids.
+Planorbis is a genus of air-breathing freshwater snails, aquatic pulmonate gastropod molluscs in the family Planorbidae, the ram's horn snails, or planorbids.
 All species in this genus have sinistral or left-coiling shells.

 Description

 Planorbis shells are flat-coiled and sinistral.

 Distribution

 This genus has a worldwide distribution.
 It is known from the Jurassic to the Recent periods.

+Human Uses

+Species in the genus Planorbis have long been used in the aquarium trade, with references going back as far as 1921.